rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-elixir.md

 >     AMQP.Basic.publish(channel, "", "hello", message)
 > </pre>
 >
-> The [second parameter](http://hexdocs.pm/amqp/AMQP.Basic.html#publish/5) is the the name of the exchange.
+> The [second parameter](http://hexdocs.pm/amqp/AMQP.Basic.html#publish/5) is the name of the exchange.
 > The empty string denotes the default or _nameless_ exchange: messages are
 > routed to the queue with the name specified by `routing_key`, if it exists.